-In early 2023, three more bTV shows were certified – lifestyle show “COOLt”, public affairs show “120 Minutes”, as well as the morning show “This Morning”, which also launched a segment focused on green innovation and environmental news.
-The segment runs twice a week.
+In early 2023, three more bTV shows were certified – lifestyle show ““COOLt”, public affairs show “120 Minutes”, as well as morning show “This Morning”, which also launched a segment focused on green innovation and environmental news.

 We hope that through our joint efforts we will serve as a role model of a television that is environmentally conscious and inspires action for a cleaner, greener planet.